Shallow Coral Reef Habitat

 We Restore Coral Reefs

-NOAA’s Restoration Center works with the Coral Reef Conservation Program and the Damage, Assessment, Remediation, and Restoration Program to help threatened shallow coral species recover.
+The Office of Habitat Conservation’s NOAA Restoration Center provides funding and technical assistance to habitat restoration projects across the country, including efforts to restore coral reefs.
+We work with the NOAA Coral Reef Conservation Program, the Damage, Assessment, Remediation, and Restoration Program, and other NOAA offices to help threatened shallow coral species recover.

-We facilitate, lead, fund, and implement efforts to grow corals in protected conditions.
+- Facilitating, leading, funding, and implementing efforts to grow corals in protected conditions.
 NOAA and partners collect broken corals and grow them in dense coral nurseries.
 They are then reattached to reefs piece by piece with cement, zip ties, and nails.
-More than 20 coral nurseries are now active throughout the Caribbean.
-They provide more than 40,000 healthy corals annually for reef restoration throughout the region.

-To address the complex nature of the threats that face shallow and deep sea coral, we work to protect these valuable habitats through our Coral Reef Conservation Program.
+To address the complex nature of threats that face shallow and deep sea coral, we work to protect these valuable habitats through the NOAA Coral Reef Conservation Program and with partners.

 What You Can Do